Showing top 0 results 0 results found

 Customer Support or Customer Service – Which One Does Your Organization Need?

-Let’s explore the two concepts deeper, so you’ll decide how to organize (and how to name) this department of your organization.
+Let’s explore the two concepts, so you’ll decide how to organize (and how to name) this department of your organization.
+And if you want to dig deeper, be sure check out LiveChat's ultimate customer service guide.

 Customer Support – the Name for Ongoing Technical Support